Benu13/Meta3DCNN/README.md

 ![image](https://github.com/Benu13/Meta3DCNN/assets/39136856/cccc6ec9-0840-4093-b418-1643402e33a2)
 *Image 3.
 Example of windowed DICOM images with affixed boxes.*

 For this project two YOLOv8 models were trained.
 First was small sized version and the second medium sized version.
-Results are included in OrganDetector folder.
+Results and additional informations are included in OrganDetector folder.

 ## Organ estimator

 ## ACE/BOWEL detector
 Active extravasation and bowell injury detection was done by one model.
 ![image](https://github.com/Benu13/Meta3DCNN/assets/39136856/27ed1c0a-c6eb-45b8-8394-4918e9ab6a2d)
+*Image 4.
+Basic overview of A/B detector model.*

+The idea was based on paper [3].
+The main point was to divide CT scan into sections of N scans.
+Next images in slice would be divided into three parts, ascting as a single image with three channels.
+Each of the created trios would be passed to 2d feature extraction network, like resnet, and aggregated.
+The output would be passed to 3d reducing network and finally flattened.
+Finally the head would reduce previous output to 4 values.

 ## Training